jipress/espresso/docs/_core/request.md

 #### boolean xhr()

-A Boolean property that is true if the request’s X-Requested-With header field is “XMLHttpRequest”, indicating that the request was issued by a client library such as jQuery.
+A Boolean property that is true if the request’s X-Requested-With header field is "XMLHttpRequest", indicating that the request was issued by a client library such as jQuery.

 #### Boolean accepts(String... types)